-To introduce the Church Fathers in the period between the Council of Nicaea and the 7th century.
-The aim is to obtain a broad overview of them within their specific contexts (Greek, Egyptian, Syrian and Latin) and to indicate the main features of their teaching.
-Their significance for the history of theology and the development of dogma will receive special attention.
-In addition to the usual topics commonly treated in courses on Patrology (Trinity, Christology etc…), we will also consider the Fathers’ contribution to the development of the Church’s spiritual life (mystical theology, monasticism and liturgical mystagogy).
-The ultimate aim is to foster a love for the Fathers as spiritual guides and models of theological activity and to encourage students to acquire their “mind”, so that theology may be a contemplative encounter with the Lord in his mysteries.null
+To introduce the Church Fathers and early Christian Writers in the period between the Council of Nicaea and the Seventh Century, presenting them with a broad overview within their specific contexts.
+To indicate the main features of their teachings and their significance for the history of theology and the development of dogma (Trinity, Christology, Ecclesiology, etc.).
+To consider also the Fathers’ contribution to the development of the Church’s spiritual life (mystical theology, monasticism and liturgical mystagogy).
+To foster a love for the Fathers as spiritual guides and models of theological activity and to encourage students to acquire their “mind”, so that theology may be a contemplative encounter with the Lord in his mysteries.

 1. General introduction to patristic literature in the period.
 2. The Fourth Century transformations in the Church, the first two Ecumenical Councils, and Trinitarian theology definitions.
 3. The four Great Latin Fathers (St Gregory the Great, St Ambrose of Milan, St Augustine of Cartage, St Jerome).
 4. The four Great Greek Fathers (St John Chrysostom, St Basil the Great, St Gregory of Nazianzus, St Athanasius the Great).
 5. The monastic movement in Egypt, Syria, Palestine and the west.
 6. Patristic liturgical theology.
 7. Patristic mystical theology and teaching on prayer.